Family Law Attorney in Millersville, Maryland

 While anyone may decide to protect themselves with a premarital agreement, they are most common among those who are marrying for a second time.
-These agreements are designed to not only protect the two involved parties, they can also provide protections for children from previous marriages.
-Premarital agreements can be used to clarify property each party is bringing into the marriage, spell out which party is responsible for debt they are bringing to the marriage, and clearly explain what should happen to assets that are intended to be passed down to children from a prior marriage.
+These agreements are designed to not only protect the two involved parties, but can also provide protection for children from previous marriages.
+Premarital agreements can be used to clarify the property each party is bringing into the marriage, spell out which party is responsible for the debt they are bringing to the marriage, and clearly explain what should happen to assets that are intended to be passed down to children from a prior marriage.

 Alternative dispute resolution offers couples the ability to work through their differences without facing litigation.
 Collaborative law is a process whereby the parties who are divorcing work through the issues specific to their divorce such as property division, child custody, support matters, and parenting matters.
 A collaborative approach is not without its drawbacks; both parties enter into the process with their own attorney and each party, including the attorneys agree to not pursue litigation.
 However, should this approach fail, the parties will then have to secure new legal counsel because of this agreement.

 There are numerous benefits to a collaborative approach including the fact that both parties have worked together to reach a suitable resolution to the issues they are facing.
 This often means their divorce does not become nasty, the costs associated with divorce are lower, and the time to complete the divorce process is shorter.
 In most cases, this is the best process for couples who will have to deal with each other for years to come because they have children.
 In some instances, such as cases involving domestic violence, the collaborative approach is not suitable.